-Many manufacturers have used another, supplemental process after receiving premarket approval, which allows them to submit changes in devices with no requirement for clinical testing.
+Many manufacturers have used another process after receiving premarket approval that allows them to submit changes in devices with no requirement for clinical testing.
 A study of approvals for cardiac implantable electronic devices found that for every approved PMA, a mean of 50 supplements were approved.
 This study found that most new device models were deemed safe and effective without new clinical data.

 The FDA review of an application for premarket approval is supposed to take six months — twice as long as 510(k) — but may, and usually does, take longer.
 In fact, in 2013, it took an average of 432 days to reach a decision.
 But the following year, it was 262 days.
 During that process, the device manufacturer is required to provide valid scientific evidence showing the safety and effectiveness of the device.